HarvEX / Turbo-Sniper :: Macro Processor

 5. Loading a macro from disk file : Mouse-right-click somewhere in the macro list and select Load a Macro from File

-1. A free logical sniping condition is the most simply type of (special) macro: A logical bidding condition as one-liner function in the Bid Edit Dialog: If it computes a zero value, the bid sniping is not executed. ( This type of "Macro" is not used from HarvEX Macro Processor Page )
+1. A logical sniping condition is the most simply type of (special) macro: A one-liner function, which can be set in the Bid Edit Dialog of snipe items in the Bid Manager: If it computes a zero value, the bid sniping is not executed.

 Macro Editor